 Cal Softball

 The Cal Softball team plays its games at Levine-Fricke Field, located at the base of Strawberry Canyon.
 Fans with general admission sit in the outfield bleachers, while reserved stadium-style seats are behind home plate.
-Our family cheered from the bleachers, but it was a bit far to feel really immersed in the game.
-Visits to the concession stand for a snack brought us closer to the players for a bit, though.
+Our family cheered from the bleachers, but it was a bit far to feel immersed in the game.
+Visits to the concession stand for a snack brought us closer to the players, though.
 We watched an afternoon game and were in full sun; the reserved seats were in full shade.

 Parking